Last Updated: January 8, 2021

 How to submit a permission request

-To request permission to reproduce copyrighted Content from this Service in ways not addressed above, under “Uses for which you need not ask permission,” or to ask general questions about our reprint policies, email us at copyright@csps.com.
+To request permission to reproduce copyrighted Content from this Service in ways not addressed above, or to ask general questions about our reprint policies, email us at copyright@csps.com.
 Please include the following information along with your request:

 Note: There are some elements of Content which CSPS does not own or control.
 In such cases, CSPS must refer reuse requests to another rights holder.
 Different kinds of Content are subject to varying reuse guidelines.
 If you have questions about specific Content, please feel free to contact us at copyright@csps.com.